 Supplies - Programs purchase supplies as needed.
 Common office supplies are shared by all programs and are allocated on square footage percentages.
+Effective January 1, 2015, G & A, Fiscal, and Human Resource costs are charged back to programs based on direct hours of total agency staff.

 Printing - Printing is directly charged to each program unless it is common printing, in which case it is allocated on the basis of employees, if personnel printing or, if not personnel printing, then square footage.
+Effective January 1, 2015, common printing is charged to G & A, Fiscal, or Human Resources.
+G & A, Fiscal, and Human Resource costs are charged back to programs based on direct hours of total agency staff.

 Insurance - Insurance is allocated to benefiting programs depending on the equipment, space, or persons covered by the insurance.
+Effective January 1, 2015, G & A, Fiscal, and Human Resource costs are charged back to programs based on direct hours of total agency staff.

 Rent - Occupancy charges for the corporate office are allocated by square footage.
 Occupancy is charged directly to the program using the facility.
+Effective January 1, 2015, G & A, Fiscal, and Human Resource costs are charged back to programs based on direct hours of total agency staff.